 GambleAware is a commissioning and grant-making body, not a provider of services.
 Guided by the National Responsible Gambling Strategy, the charity’s strategic aim is to broaden public understanding of gambling-related harm as a public health issue and to help those that do develop problems get the support and help that they need quickly and effectively.

 GambleAware requires a minimum of £10 million annually to deliver its current responsibilities, and looks to all those that profit from commercial gambling to support the charity.
-In the 12 months to 31 March 2016, GambleAware distributed £8.1 million: 15% was spent on research, 74% on education and treatment, and 11% on overheads.
+In the 12 months to 31 March 2017, GambleAware spent £7.9 million: 19% was spent on research and 81% on education and treatment.

 GambleAware has recently published a two-year Commissioning Plan that sets out how it proposes to broaden the range of services and activities it funds, supports and works with in the future.
 These will include general public awareness-raising, education and early-prevention work, particularly among young people and vulnerable communities, relapse prevention as well as exploring how to support online self-help and mutual aid initiatives.